 Doesn't the certificate obligation violate the basic right of access to education?

 The University is not violating any rights.
 We respect fundamental rights as a matter of course and therefore offer digital alternatives for people who do not have a certificate.

 I do not want to be vaccinated or tested.
 Can I stay away from in-person courses?

 The certificate requirement does not mean that the attendance requirement is omitted for students without a certificate.
 For events with mandatory attendance (e.g. seminars or tutorials) students have to hold a certificate, i.e. unvaccinated persons have to be tested.
-In order to avoid problems for non-vaccinated persons, the university will offer the possibility of testing at three locations from October at the latest, after the free offer of the federal government will have ended.
-The university is considering whether internal testing sites can also be offered to assist.
+In order to avoid problems for non-vaccinated persons, the university offers the possibility of testing at three locations since the end of the free offer of the federal government.
 If a student is a person at risk, he/she must clarify this according to the information sheet (in German).

 Who controls the certificates and how?

 Compliance with the certificate requirement is controlled by means of random checks.
 The random checks are carried out by authorized and trained personnel of VüCH AG.
 VüCH AG is a member of the Association of Swiss Security Service Companies.
 Their employees are very experienced, easily recognizable due to their uniforms and have been prepared for their assignment at the university.
 They carry out random checks of two to five percent of the university's employees (students and staff) per day.
 Supervisors and lecturers are relieved from carrying out checks thanks to this cooperation, however they are also authorized to do so.

 How can I check the Uni-Certificate?